-The immediate parent company is Phoenicia Hotel (Lux) S.a.r.l. registered in Luxembourg.
-The ultimate parent Company is Phoenicia Holding Lux S.a.r.l. registered in Luxembourg and the ultimate controlling party is Mark Shaw, a British national residing in Edinburgh, Scotland.
+The parent company is Phoenicia Holding Lux S.a.r.l. registered in Luxembourg and the ultimate controlling party is Mark Shaw, a British national residing in Edinburgh, Scotland.

 19. RELATED PARTY TRANSACTIONS AND BALANCES

 Related party transactions

 The following table provides the total amount of transactions and balances with related parties for the relevant financial year: